 Be sure to include in your application any international positions, consultancies, and meetings you have been involved in, and note key accomplishments or results as well as any leadership roles that you held.
 Also include other international experience that is relevant to the UN’s work.

-Note your proficiency in any of the official six languages (Arabic, Chinese, French, Russian, and Spanish) or other languages.
+Note your proficiency in English and any of the other official UN languages (Arabic, Chinese, French, Russian, and Spanish) or other languages.

 Check all of your application material before you submit it to the organization.
 Typos don’t convey the interest and professionalism that your resume should convey.
 This is a simple test to pass, and the UN and other international organizations do notice.